 Make Daytime Naps a Priority for your Baby

-Around four months of age, you can start putting baby on a sleep schedule of organized night time sleep and day time napping.
+Around 4-6 months of age, you can start putting baby on a sleep schedule of organized night time sleep and day time napping.
 Our bodies naturally follow a 24-hour clock, which influences hormonal changes in the body that help us sleep and become awake.
 After four months of age, babies start to follow a 24 hour clock, which is called a circadian rhythm.
 If we put them to bed while their body is naturally telling them that it’s ready for sleep, a couple of great things happen:

 - It’s easier to get them to sleep – no more bouncing, rocking or driving around.